Table of Contents

 Summary

-This page provides information for CAM applicants whose applications were closed when the Trump Administration ended the program and who want to re-open their case now that President Biden has re-started the program.
+This page provides information for CAM applicants whose applications were closed when the Trump Administration ended the program and who want to re-open their case after President Biden restarted the program.

 What do I need to do to have my case re-opened?